shreyansh26/Personal-Website/content/post/2021-05-09_pretraining_deep_bidirectional_transformers_bert/index.md

 {{< figure src="/post/2021-05-09_pretraining_deep_bidirectional_transformers_bert/images/squad2.PNG" caption="" >}}

 **SWAG** - The Situations With Adversarial Generations (SWAG) dataset contains 113k sentence-pair completion examples that evaluate grounded commonsense inference.
 Given a sentence, the task is to choose the most correct continuation of the sentence among four choices.
-A scoring is performed for the four sentence pairs, the given sentence A and the possible continuation B. Here a vector is introduiced whose dot product with the \[CLS\] token representation C denotes the score for each of the four choices and a softmax ayer is used to get the probabilty distribution.
+A scoring is performed for the four sentence pairs, the given sentence A and the possible continuation B. Here a vector is introduiced whose dot product with the \[CLS\] token representation C denotes the score for each of the four choices and a softmax layer is used to get the probabilty distribution.
 The model was fine-tuned for 3 epochs with a learning rate of 2e-5 and a batch size of 16.

 {{< figure src="/post/2021-05-09_pretraining_deep_bidirectional_transformers_bert/images/swag.PNG" caption="" >}}